vicapow/workout.js/README.md

 # A standard format and parser for crossfit workouts

+(NOTE: still a work in progress but it so far works with all the hero wods.)

 Here's an example of the crossfit workout [Abbate](http://www.crossfit.com/mt-archive2/007523.html) from Crossfit.com:

     Run 1 mile